uoftcprg/pokerkit/docs/source/customizations.rst

    class CustomFixedLimit(FixedLimit):
        @property
        def _max_count(self):
-           return None  # Unlimited if None, otherwise the integral value
+           """Unlimited if None, otherwise the integral value.""" return None

 If you want to adjust min or max amounts of limit, you can just subclass the abstract base class for all limits.